https://github.com/topjohnwu/Magisk/

 KernelSU now supports installation through kernel modules (LKM) (GKI Only), you can use it with official kernels or third-party kernels; at the same time, the manager has also added installation functionality, you can choose to patch files, install directly, or install after OTA.
 Regarding the new LKM installation method, there are some tips:

-partition, you can directly flash back to the stock boot
+init_boot partition exists, you should choose to patch init_boot; otherwise, patch boot;init_boot partition, you can directly flash back to the stock boot;Have fun!

 For a long time, the module functionality of Magisk / KernelSU was limited to executing boot scripts and modifying system files.
 Now, we are exploring the possibility of endowing modules with the capability to display UI interfaces!